webonyx/graphql-php/CONTRIBUTING.md

 ## Coding Standard

-We check and fix the coding standard with [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer).
+We format the code automatically with [php-cs-fixer](https://github.com/friendsofphp/php-cs-fixer).

 Run the inspections: